About Our High School Word Searches

 What grade levels are considered high school for these puzzles?

-High school word searches are typically designed for students in Grades 9 through 12.
+High school word searches are usually made for students in Grades 9 through 12.
+These puzzles match the kind of vocabulary and ideas students see in their classes during those years.

 Do these puzzles include advanced vocabulary?